ezosa/ezosa.github.io/docs/README.md

-## About me
+# About me

 I am a natural language processing (NLP) researcher at the University of Helsinki, Finland.
-I am particularly interested in methods for detecting trends and changes in topics over time.
+I am interested in methods for detecting trends and changes in topics over time.
 I have published papers on topic modelling, diachronic semantic change, multilingual news linking, and headline generation.

-## My research
+# My research

-### Topic models
+## Topic models

 **Multilingual and Multimodal Topic Modelling with Pretrained Embeddings** by Zosa, Elaine; Pivovarova, Lidia \
 *COLING 2022* \